Pentecostal-Charismatic Ministry in the 2020s: Hope & Healing for a Broken World

 Students will be meeting for three 2-hour Zoom sessions per quarter.
 Specific times will be determined before each quarter depending on students time zones.

-This second year seeks to identify theoretical, theological, and practical resources to nurture understanding, development, and transformation—in particular, how to envision and share God’s hope and healing for our churches and missional communities.
-In addition to taking concrete steps toward degree program completion (getting a research or project proposal accepted, writing up a literature review, completing an initial draft of a dissertation first chapter), students will identify, implement, and assess intercultural, emotional, and spiritual interventions for the ministerial and missional vocations to which we have been called.
+Having name our ministry/missional question, this second year seeks to identify theoretical, theological, and practical resources to nurture understanding, development, and transformation—in particular, how to envision and share God’s hope and healing for our churches and missional communities.
+Students will also be taking concrete steps toward degree program completion such as writing up a literature review and getting a research or project proposal accepted even as they will interact not only with the cohort leader/professor but also with a small group of other student peers, giving and receiving critical feedback on our conceptualizations and articulations.

 Year Three

-The Holy Spirit’s Responses to Our Brokenness: The Doctoral Project
+The Holy Spirit’s Responses to Our Brokenness: Writing Up the Doctoral Project

 Fall 2026 (6 units): Sep 28–Dec 11, online live